If you decide not to stay in homestay accommodation, there are some alternatives you may like to consider.

 If you have not had time to book long-term accommodation, or you are not sure what sort of accommodation you prefer, we can help with temporary accommodation options when you arrive in Melbourne.

 Students often stay in temporary accommodation for a week or two.
 This is a great way to settle in while you decide on an accommodation option that will suit you for your stay in Melbourne.

-If you need some temporary accommodation urgently, you may like to contact one of the following options:
+If you need some temporary accommodation urgently, you may like to contact:

 T: +61 3 9662 3888

 In shared (or share-house) accommodation you live in an Australian home but you are more independent.
 You pay rent each week for your room.
 You also pay a share of the bills (gas, electricity and internet), buy your own food and do your own cooking.

 You can expect to pay $150 to $160 per week for an average single room in shared accommodation.

 Sometimes bills are included in the rent but most often, they are not.
 Student Services has a noticeboard displaying advertisements for shared accommodation which you can independently visit and decide on.